Tenable.io Vulnerability Management

 For a certificate to be trusted, all certificates in the chain, including the Root CA Certificate and Intermediate CA certificates, must be trusted on both the Web Server and Services Server machines.

-By default, the Archer Technologies Security LLC certificate is not present on every machine’s root.
+By default, the Archer Technology LLC certificate is not present on every machine’s root.

 -